Mantle Cell Lymphoma Treatment

 • Hyper-CVAD combination chemotherapy or a modified Hyper-CVAD regimen followed by maintenance with rituximab

 In the US, only one drug has been given FDA approval as a mantle cell lymphoma treatment, and that drug is called bortezomib (Velcade).
-It is approved for mantle cell lymphoma treatment in patients who have undergone a prior treatment and that treatment has failed.
+It is approved for patients who have undergone a prior treatment and that treatment has failed.
 Velcade is sometimes used alone, and other times used in conjunction with another anti-cancer agent.
 In short, Velcade is considered second-line therapy.
 Other second-line therapies include (but are not limited to) the following:

 • Bendamustine as an individual agent